matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 default: `undefined`

 Allows for a label to be printed alongside a test while it is running.
-This becomes more useful in multi-project repositories where there can be many jest configuration files.
+This becomes more useful in multi-project repositories where there can be many elric configuration files.
 This visually tells which project a test belongs to.
 Here are sample valid values.

 ```js
 module.exports = {